 Check out 30 of our cheesy foods that are sure to satisfy all of your cheesy cravings:

 Another one of our favorite cheesy foods, this breakfast omelet is as tasty as the kind you order at the diner, but leaves the guilt at home.
 Two kinds of cheese—Swiss and cheddar—are tucked into this egg white omelet filled with savory turkey ham.
 This hearty breakfast has 13 grams of filling protein but only packs 90 calories.
 There’s nothing like lean protein and cheesy eggs to start the morning!

 When you see the word “melt,” you know it’s going to be cheesy.
-A seasoned crust wraps around a generous amount of savory pepperoni and mozzarella cheese in a zesty tomato sauce.
+A seasoned bread crust wraps around a generous amount of savory pepperoni and mozzarella cheese in a zesty tomato sauce.
 Only 220 calories with six grams of fiber and 12 grams of protein, this mid-day meal will keep your taste buds and your waistline happy.

 Made for cheese lovers and vegetarians, this convenient lunch option has Parmesan, cheddar and mozzarella cheeses wrapped in a whole grain crust supplying 32 grams of whole grains and 12 grams of protein—and it’s only 230 calories of satisfying goodness.

-You may recognize this combo as a chicken parm sandwich, without all the fat and minus the breading.
+You may recognize this combo as a cheesy chicken parm sandwich, without all the fat and minus the breading.
 There’s still tender chicken, tomatoes, melty Parmesan and mozzarella cheeses.
 Taking the place of breading is a seasoned whole grain wrap.
 Only 210 calories, it supplies seven grams of fiber and 11 grams of protein.

-Vegetarians will love this high-protein lunch that has a spicy blend of brown rice, black beans, corn and cheese all tucked into a crusty whole grain wrap.
+Vegetarians will love this high-protein lunch that has a spicy blend of brown rice, black beans, corn and melty fiesta cheese all tucked into a crusty whole grain wrap.
 There are eight grams of protein and six grams of fiber and it’s only 220 calories.

 The famous Philly cheesesteak gets a calorie makeover with this hearty sandwich that is filled with grilled steak, onions and peppers, swimming in a sea of creamy, savory provolone and mozzarella cheeses and tucked into a seasoned, whole grain roll.
 It’s only 230 calories and supplies six grams of fiber and 12 grams of protein.
 This Philly cheesesteak sandwich will leave you wondering if you aren’t actually in the City of Brotherly Love.

 Let’s face it: Mac and cheese is at the top of most cheese lovers’ lists as the favorite go-to of cheesy foods.
 It doesn’t get much cheesier than mac and cheese.
 The noodles are tender and nestled in a creamy white cheddar cheese sauce.
 At 200 calories, it supplies 10 grams of protein and three grams of fiber.
-Pro tip: Up the fiber by adding a serving of your favorite non-starchy vegetable like broccoli, cauliflower or spinach.
+Pro tip: Up the fiber by adding a serving of your favorite non-starchy vegetable like broccoli, cauliflower with cheese or spinach.

 This new entry to the Nutrisystem menu is already on the customer hit parade.
 That’s because of its savory turkey pepperoni and sausage, Italian tomato sauce, capped with melted cheese on a thick crust.
 You bake it yourself so it tastes pizzeria style.
 All that for only 260 calories, plus it supplies four grams of fiber and 15 grams of filling protein.
 Make this cheesy pepperoni pizza one of your favorites today.

 This bake-it-yourself pizzeria classic is topped with mozzarella cheese, marinara sauce, basil and fire-roasted tomatoes.
 Holding it all up?
 A crispy whole grain crust.
 High in protein (15 grams), it supplies four grams of fiber for only 250 calories.

-There’s Romano and ricotta cheese stuffed into these tender ravioli.
+There’s Romano and ricotta cheese stuffed into these tender raviolis.
 They’re nestled in a hearty tomato sauce flavored with onion, garlic and a blend of traditional Italian spices.
 Only 270 calories, it has three grams of fiber and 14 grams of protein.
 Great for vegetarian cheese lovers.

-This lasagna is all about the cheese.
+This easy, cheesy lasagna is all about the cheese.
 There are three different kinds tucked between layers of thick pasta ribbons and filled with loads of veggies, including pinto beans and spinach and covered with a rich, satisfying meat sauce.
 There are 14 grams of protein and four grams of fiber in this serving which comes in at only 250 calories.